cossacklabs/product-docs/acra/guides/djangoproject-step-by-step.md

 into an app running on Django framework using a popular example many Django users start their development journey with - [djangoproject.com](https://github.com/django/djangoproject.com) repository.
 We’ll integrate Acra into Django Project to provide cryptographic protection of blog posts.

+Additionally, you can look on our [engineering demo](https://github.com/cossacklabs/acra-engineering-demo#examples-1-2-protecting-data-on-django-based-web-site) where we show how to run our example with docker-compose with all infrastructure supported by Acra: AcraConnector, AcraWebConfig, AcraAuthManager, Prometheus, Jaeger.

 ### Security model